 Unfortunately, we don't have a matching fireplace for the criteria you've selected.
 If you'd like help with choosing a fireplace, please contact us.

-All the fires flame pictures are created using low energy LED’s, the latest award-winning LED effect evoflame® The appliances are operated by various control systems such as the unique e-touch® controller or the fully-functioning downloadable APP direct from your phone or tablet, this allows you complete control of the fire with a multitude of functions including the ability to dim the flame effect, turn the heat on and off with the digital thermostat and even program your fire to turn on and off with the 7-day timer.
+All the fires flame pictures are created using low energy LED’s.
+The appliances are operated by various control systems such as the fully-functioning downloadable App direct from your phone or tablet, this allows you complete control of the fire with a multitude of functions including the ability to dim the flame effect, turn the heat on and off with the digital thermostat and even program your fire to turn on and off with the 7-day timer.

 People have many questions about modern electric fireplaces.
 Some of them look so real, and the simulated flames often leave people wondering how an electric fireplace works.
 They share similar aesthetic benefits with real fireplaces, but they eliminate some pain points that are associated with wood or other fuel-burning fireplaces.
 If you are new to electric fireplaces, welcome.
 We are here to help you discover their benefits and features.
 These are some of the most common questions that people ask.